February 13, 2019

 Another profession prone to these existential struggles is facilities management, and for many of the same reasons.
 The facilities manager too is most obvious when missing or making a mistake.
 He or she is less creatively involved most of the time.
 It is often easy to underestimate or ignore the contributions that facilities managers make to the organisation and the lives of the people who work for it.
 He or she can feel this inherent unfairness very keenly and must make sense of it.

-As always with major conventions of this particular discipline, the recent ThinkFM conference was characterised by the sort of agonising that makes it most digestible via third person accounts, even though a few sessions did appear genuinely engaging.
-Things were especially intense this year thanks to the BIFM’s recent proposition of a name change to encompass the word ‘workplace’ and IFMA’s announcement of a UK chapter and a restatement of its partnership with RICS.
+As always with major conventions of this particular discipline, the most recent ThinkFM conference was characterised by the sort of agonising that makes it most digestible via third person accounts, even though a few sessions did appear genuinely engaging.
+Things were especially intense this year thanks to the BIFM’s recent name change to encompass the word ‘workplace’ and IFMA’s announcement of a UK chapter and a restatement of its partnership with RICS.

 The problem with the facilities management voice

 However, it is true that the facilities management sector is at something of a crossroads.
 In large part, this is down to the changing nature of the workplace which now encompasses both digital and cultural domains almost as much as the physical office.
-This is the driving force behind the BIFM’s proposed name change.
+This is the driving force behind the BIFM’s name change.

 As I’ve highlighted before, there are those within the sector who think that FM already encompasses these things and so the name change and shift in focus is misguided because they are innate.
 There are others – and I’m one of them – who think this gets things exactly the wrong way around and that FM is an (important) element in something much bigger, and to ignore the fact may prove an existential threat.
-The BIFM seems to agree given that the subtitle for this year’s ThinkFM conference was ‘Adapt or Disappear’.
+The now IWFM seems to agree given that the subtitle for this year’s ThinkFM conference was ‘Adapt or Disappear’.

 This is the essence of existentialism.
 Life is a struggle and governed by a set of rules that are largely outside the control of the player, who is left merely with choices about how to respond to them.
 The greatest challenge of a particular roles within the context of this game is how to respond to its uniqueness and apparent unfairness.
 The solution is either to come to terms with it all, or to adopt a new position and run with the ball.